MarlinFirmware/MarlinDocumentation/_development/getting_started_pull_requests.md

 ![image44]({{ '/assets/images/docs/development/pull_images/pull_44.jpg' | prepend: site.baseurl }})

-Copy `Git remote –v` and paste it into the Git Shell window and then hit return.
+Type `git remote –v` into the Git Shell and press return to execute the command.

 ![image45]({{ '/assets/images/docs/development/pull_images/pull_45.jpg' | prepend: site.baseurl }})

-If the upstream section is missing then copy & paste `Git remote add upstream https://github.com/MarlinFirmware/Marlin.git` and then hit return.
+If the `upstream` remote is missing then type `git remote add upstream https://github.com/MarlinFirmware/Marlin.git` followed by return.

-Next copy & paste `Git fetch upstream` followed by `Git rebase upstream/bugfix-1.1.x` .
-If no problems are encountered the next text will look like this.
+Next type `git fetch upstream` followed by `git rebase upstream/bugfix-1.1.x` .
+If successful the output will look like this.

 ![image46]({{ '/assets/images/docs/development/pull_images/pull_46.jpg' | prepend: site.baseurl }})

-If Git can't automatically combine the two code bases then it`ll look like this.
+If Git can't automatically merge the code then it'll look like this.

 ![image47]({{ '/assets/images/docs/development/pull_images/pull_47.jpg' | prepend: site.baseurl }})

-It`ll tell you the number of files that need to be looked at and the names of the files.
+It'll tell you the number of files that need to be examined and the names of the files.
 In this example there is one file that needs attention.

 Git marks the areas of concern within the file and then writes the modified file to the directory you opened with Desktop.